microsoft/onnxruntime-genai/examples/chat_app/README.md

 ## Get the model

-> If you already downloaded your model, you can skip this part and add `--model_path` and `--model_name` arguments when launching the app
+> If you already downloaded your model, you can skip this part and add `--model_path` when launching the app
-> For example. `python chat_app/app.py -n "Phi-3-vision" -p "/mnt/onnx/Phi-3-vision"`
+> For example. `python chat_app/app.py -m "/mnt/onnx/Phi-3-vision"`

 ```bash
 cd ..